lf-edge/eve/pkg/pillar/docs/volumemgr.md

 For a OriginTypeDownload which is not a container, this consist of creating a read/write image in /persist/img through a simple copy.
 For a container this uses containerd to prepare the container for use.

+Each volume gets it's own reference count, which shows how many config instances point to (use) it.
+These configs are either VolumeConfigs or VolumeRefConfigs.
+The final sum of all configs pointing to the volume is recorded in VolumeStatus and updated each time a new config is added or removed.

 ### Destroying volumes

 When zedmanager or baseosmgr deletes a VolumeConfig, then volumemgr will destroy the volume (and delete the VolumeStatus).
 This includes dropping any reference counts it has on a DownloaderConfig, and/or VerifyImageConfig.
 Finally any Read/Write volume is deleted.

+The volume can only be deleted if the reference count is zero.
+In the case of persistent volumes (explicit volumes), all VolumeRefConfigs can be deleted, but the volume will not be deleted until the VolumeConfig is deleted.
+However, the container volumes will be unmounted from `/persist/*/volumes` and their contents will only be stored in CAS until another application instance that needs them is created and the volumes are mounted again.

 ### Garbage collection